Background

 Research Questions

-We will take a critical realist approach to understand which MMHS model works, for whom, in what circumstances, how and why (i.e., what are the underlying mechanisms?)
+We will take a Realist approach to understand which MMHS model works, for whom, in what circumstances, how and why (i.e., what are the underlying mechanisms?)

 Specifically, the research aims to understand: